-- (1) Your parents will have to come to school for a meeting with you and the principal. - (2) You will lose some school privileges.
+- 1. Your parents will have to come to school for a meeting with you and the principal. - 2.
+You shall lose some school privileges.

 2. CARE OF SCHOOL AND PERSONAL PROPERTY:

 What this means: You are expected to take care of things.
 If you damage or destroy something through negligence or on purpose, you have broken this rule: